Pennsylvania Termination Laws

 • Documentation: Maintaining clear and consistent documentation of performance issues or misconduct is crucial.
 This documentation provides evidence to support termination decisions and can be critical in defending against claims of wrongful termination.

 • Severance Pay: Pennsylvania does not mandate severance pay unless stipulated by an employment contract or company policy.
-Severance is typically a negotiated benefit.
+Severance is typically negotiable.

-• Final Pay: Employers must provide final pay, including unpaid wages and any accrued benefits like vacation leave, under state law and company policy.
-Final wages do not include severance pay.
+• Final Pay: Employers must promptly pay final wages, including unpaid wages and any accrued benefits like vacation leave, under state law and company policy.
+Severance pay, if offered by the employers, is separate from final wages.

 • Notice Requirements: Although Pennsylvania does not require notice of termination for at-will employees, some employment contracts or termination due to plant closures and mass layoffs may require notice periods.
 Compliance with these requirements is necessary to avoid potential legal issues.